Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 Baumeister says that sadists do not validate the idea that evil is real among humans.

-He says that it’s more correct to say that humans come with in-built mechanisms which can be adapted and recruited for evil means.
+He says that it’s more correct to say that humans come with in-built mechanisms that can be adapted and recruited for evil means.

 Criminals Are Short-Term Thinkers